-KBH's waterfront campus will not have the state-of-the-art sports, arts and academic facilities that many international campuses here do.
-However, KBH does boast of having “easy access to lush greenways, beaches, and all the attractions on the beautiful Sentosa island”, and the timetable will include opportunities such as a “nature or history walk, sand-castle making at our beaches, sports, and play-based activities”.
+KBH's waterfront campus does not have the state-of-the-art sports, arts and academic facilities that many international campuses here do.
+However, KBH does boast of having “easy access to lush greenways, beaches, and all the attractions on the beautiful Sentosa island”, and the timetable includes opportunities such as a “nature or history walk, sand-castle making at our beaches, sports, and play-based activities”.

 Admission and fees

 There is a standard annual fee of $12,000 for all years, which is payable in five instalments throughout the year; this is really handy if you need to budget.
 Are there plenty of hidden fees to surprise you though?
 Thankfully, no. There are no registration fees, and the added incentive of a free bus service to Sentosa for the first academic year.